|

 steel and the Brazilian model C burner was discontinued.

-By the late 1980's the company producing Lox-on chimneys
+By the late 1980's the Chinese company producing Lox-on chimneys

 for Aladdin was having problems producing the chimney foot